AshwiniUser/Oim-Documentation/docs/.gitbook/includes/tfs-testentities-known-limitations-behavior.md

 * **Mapping Name:** Name of valid test case mapping to transform given field clause.
 This mapping is expected to have mapping for the field name given as part of the second input parameter.
 * **Enclosed Value With Quote:** Boolean parameter indicating whether to have the transformed value within single quotes or not.
 If invoked as `true()`, the value will be enclosed in single quotes in the resulting query text.
 If `false()`, then the transformed value will not be enclosed.
 * **Source System Id:** System id of the source end system.
-* **Target System Id:** System id of the target end system. \{% endif %\}
+* **Target System Id:** System id of the target end system. {% endif %}

 **Test Result and Test Run**

-* Synchronization is not supported with REST APIs.
+* REST API–based synchronization is not supported for on-premises instances of Azure DevOps Server prior to version 2020.
 * Test Run and Test Result will migrate current state.
 Any changes in the target system after synchronization may show inconsistency in data in both end points.
-* Following Test Result and Test Run will not synchronize (these Run and Result are logged in \{{SITENAME\}} logs):
+* Following Test Result and Test Run will not synchronize (these Run and Result are logged in OpsHub Integration Manager logs).
   * Run and Result created with Test Suite not existing in the source.
   * Run and Result created with Test Case not associated with the Test Suite while synchronization was performed.
   * Any Run and Result created with Test Case/Configuration, associated with Test Suite after synchronization.
   * Run and Result existing in Plan (e) Automated Run and Result are not supported.
 * Below are only for Test Result:
-  * Test Result Attachment link is not supported.
-  * of video format attachment of Result Steps and Result is not supported.
+ * Synchronization of video format attachment of Result Steps and Result is not supported.
  * Synchronization of Parameter Values for Step Results is not happening.
    * Reason: ADO/TFS API limitations.
-  * 'Duration' field will get synchronized only when the value of 'Status' field is 'completed'.
+ *'Duration' field will get synchronized only when the value of 'Status' field is 'completed'.